 The Mt.
 Rushmore of Alt-Right Provocateurs Had a Pro-Trump Gay Art Show

-Milo Yiannopoulos flung blood in my direction but luckily I was shielded by a Breitbart photographer.
-Gobs of red streaming down his camera lens, he was furious.
+Milo Yiannopoulos flung blood in my direction, but luckily I was shielded by a Breitbart photographer.
+With gobs of red streaming down the camera lens, he was furious.
 Yiannopoulos was gleeful, wearing just a Speedo, sunglasses and gold jewelry.
 He devoured the attention that inevitably comes with lying in a bathtub full of pigs’ blood.
 Everyone’s phones were out, snapping photos and recording while they jostled for a better view.
 Packed, sweaty and chaotic, you got the sense no one really had this whole episode under control.

 Lucian Wintrich, a New York-based photographer and gay conservative, produced this event with his business partner Ali Akbar, a former political consultant.
 Wintrich created the “Twinks For Trump” photo series, which showcased at the Republican National Convention.
 The photos were one of the centerpieces of this event.

 “I want the art world in general to know that there is just as much incredible art and insightful statements to be had from the right as there are from the left,” Wintrich said.
 “Being conservative lends itself to the arts because we don’t have limits.
 We’re not touchy.”